Polyphemus

 Polyphemus (/ˌpɒliˈfiːməs/; Πολύφημος, /grc/; Polyphēmus /la/) is the one-eyed giant son of Poseidon and Thoosa in Greek mythology, one of the Cyclopes described in Homer's Odyssey.
-His name means "abounding in songs and legends", "many-voiced" or "very famous".
+His name can mean either "abounding in songs and legends", "many-voiced", or "very famous".

 Polyphemus first appeared as a savage man-eating giant in the ninth book of the Odyssey.
-The satyr play Cyclops by Euripides is dependent on this episode apart from one detail: Polyphemus is made a pederast in the play.
-Later Classical writers presented him in their poems as heterosexual and linked his name with the nymph Galatea.
+The satyr play Cyclops by Euripides is dependent on this episode with some differences in the story and while also being more comedic in nature.
+Later Classical writers that presented him in their poems linked his name with the nymph Galatea as he tried to seduce her.
 Often he was portrayed as unsuccessful in these, and as unaware of his disproportionate size and musical failings.
 In the work of even later authors, however, he is presented as both a successful lover and skilled musician.
 From the Renaissance on, art and literature reflect all of these interpretations of the giant.